 5. Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

 • Forest School is led by qualified Forest School practitioners, who are required to hold a minimum of an accredited Level 3 Forest School qualification.
-Find more information on Forest School qualifications here.
+Our Forest School lead at Amesbury Primary is Ms Wildman

 • There is a high ratio of practitioner/adults to learners.

 • Practitioners and adults regularly helping at Forest School are subject to relevant checks into their suitability to have prolonged contact with children, young people and vulnerable people.

 • Practitioners need to hold an up-to-date first aid qualification, which includes paediatric (if appropriate) and outdoor elements.

 • Forest School is backed by relevant working documents, which contain all the policies and procedures required for running Forest School and which establish the roles and responsibilities of staff and volunteers.

 • The Forest School leader is a reflective practitioner and sees themselves, therefore, as a learner too.